-- Establish a process to identify anyone entering the facility, regardless of their vaccination status, who has any of the following criteria so that they can be properly managed: - 1) a positive viral test for SARS-CoV-2, - o 2) symptoms of COVID-19, or - o 3) persons who meet criteria for quarantine, isolation, or exclusion from work. - Options could include (but are not limited to): individual screening on arrival at the facility or implementing an electronic monitoring system in which individuals can self-report any of the above before entering the facility.
+- Establish a process to identify anyone entering the facility, regardless of their vaccination status, who has any of the following criteria so that they can be properly managed: - 1) a positive viral test for SARS-CoV-2, - 2) symptoms of COVID-19, or - 3) persons who meet criteria for quarantine, isolation, or exclusion from work. - Options could include (but are not limited to): individual screening on arrival at the facility or implementing an electronic monitoring system in which individuals can self-report any of the above before entering the facility. - Health care personnel (HCP) should report any of the above criteria, regardless of vaccination status.
+Symptomatic HCP should be restricted from work until they have been evaluated. - Visitors meeting any of the above criteria should be restricted from entering the facility until they have met criteria to end isolation or quarantine, respectively10.
+Visitors must follow the quarantine and isolation guidance for LTC residents; the shortened CDC time periods for the general public do not apply. - This means that a visitor should not visit for 10 full days after a positive test regardless of their vaccination status. - Visitors who are up to date with COVID-19 vaccinations and had close contact with a positive case are allowed to visit as long as they remain asymptomatic. - Visitors who are not up to date with COVID-19 vaccinations and had contact with a positive case should not visit for 10 full days following the last exposure. - Visitors who have had COVID-19 in the prior 90 days are allowed to visit.